 Many sexually transmitted diseases (STDs) can cause itching, burning, or pain.
+Some examples include chlamydia, genital herpes, and gonorrhea.

 Some people refer to all sexually transmitted health issues as STDs.
 “Disease” refers to a clear medical problem that causes symptoms — such as itching.
 For this reason, we use “STD” below.